 While you can use different hotkeys on each computer, we recommend to use the same hotkey as it allows you toggling between monitors with the same easy-to-memorize hotkey.

 We recommend to use the remote clipboard paste hotkey CTRL-SHIFT-V. This allows you to decide case-by-case whether to paste the local computers clipboard contents (with the system hotkey CTRL-V) or to paste the remote clipboard contents by adding the SHIFT-key.

-Unfortunately, macOS internally issues the same signal for user logout and shutting down a Mac!
-All computers will shut down, even if you just log out from a Mac.
-Use the shut down synchronization feature with care if you log out from a Mac.
-Unfortunately, we do not have any way to overcome Apple's design decision here.
+Unfortunately, macOS issues the same internal signal for user logout and shutting down a Mac.
+All computers will shut down, even if you just log out from another Mac.
+Use the shutdown synchronization feature with care if you log out from a Mac.

-If option "" is enabled, the local computer is suspended if any of the connected computers enters suspend mode and if you do not cancel the security notification count down.
+If option "" is enabled under , the local computer is suspended after a security notification countdown, if any of the connected computers enters suspend mode.

 Suspended computers must be wake up with local input devices.

-Windows PC can be locked with the system hotkey WIN-L. On a Mac, click the user name in the menu bar and select command.
+Windows PC can be locked with the system hotkey WIN-L. On a Mac, click the user name in the menu bar and select menu option "".

-On Windows PC, the default option "Remote login" must have kept been enabled during installation.
-Repeat the ShareMouse installation procedure if you changed this setting.
+On Windows PC, the default option "Remote login" must have been kept enabled during installation.
+This option also enables installation of the required Windows service.
+Repeat the ShareMouse installation if you accidentally have opted out this feature.

 This feature is not available in portable mode.

-On macOS, we strongly recommend to enable SSH access to prevent permanently locking yourself out from the Mac in case of malfunction.
-You can enable this feature in.
+On a Mac, we strongly recommend to enable "Remote Login" (SSH access) into prevent permanently locking yourself out from the Mac in case of malfunction.

-By default, ShareMouse automatically adds any other ShareMouse installation in a local network to a workplace setup.
+By default, ShareMouse adds any other ShareMouse installation in a local network to your setup automatically.

-To group computers as separate entities in a shared network environment, configure a separate password in all ShareMouse installations of a group of computers:
+To separate work places with a group computers from each other in a shared network environment, configure a separate password for each work place: